nmohnblatt/cd_client/README.md

     $ cd_client

 Alternatively, you can navigate to your `GOPATH/bin` directory and run the application.
-Again in this example `GOPATH` os set to the default value `$HOME/go`:
+Again in this example `GOPATH` is set to the default value `$HOME/go`:

     $ cd $HOME/go/bin
     $ ./cd_client